 Alternatively, you can donate these items to charity.

-4. Double up on coupons
+4. Double Up on Coupons

 The real kicker is going to be when your store has "BOGO" or "buy one, get one" free sales.
 You can use a manufacturer's coupon for both items, even though one is free.

-For example, if an item is on a 3$ BOGO, you can use TWO .75 cent manufacturer's coupons, bringing the cost down to 1.50 for both items.
+For example, if an item is on a 3$ BOGO, you can use two 75-cent manufacturer's coupons, bringing the cost down to 1.50 for both items.

 Some stores also release store coupons that are meant to be used at that particular store.
 You can use both a store coupon AND a manufacturer's coupon in most cases, but you should refer to the store's coupon policy.

 Even if the store will not take both coupons, keep the store coupon.
-Competitors will frequently honor other store’s coupons.
+Competitors will frequently honor other stores' coupons.

-5. Forget store and brand loyalty.
+5. Forget Store and Brand Loyalty

 Store loyalty is a wonderful thing, but to really maximize your savings, you have to be willing to go to other stores and play the game a bit.
 Brand and store loyalty will only hold you back from really amazing deals.

-Pieces start clicking into place once you realize you have two store coupons from store A, then go to store B (where the item is BOGO) and use manufacturer’s coupons on top of that.
+Pieces start clicking into place once you realize you have two store coupons from store A, then go to store B (where the item is BOGO) and use the manufacturer’s coupons on top of that.

 Remember that coupons are usually good for quite a while, and the item you need will assuredly be on sale SOMEWHERE before they expire.
 Bide your time, and jump on deals when you see them.

-Wal-Mart will price match special prices from competing retailers.
+Walmart will price special match prices from competing retailers.

-6. Learn further tricks
+6. Learn Further Tricks